ArkadyKid/gulp-template/README.md

 # Gulp template

 ## About
 Template for simple project like landing page (with minimum js).
-Used Twig, Scss, Gulp, ESLint, Babel

 ## Used
-Twig, Scss, Gulp, ESLint, Babel
+Twig, Scss, Gulp, ESLint, Babel.

 ## Install